-“The Healthcare Businesswomen’s Association is extremely proud to honor Carolyn Buck Luce as our 2012 Woman of the Year,” says Buket Grau, president of the HBA and global commercial strategy director at Stryker.
+“The Healthcare Businesswomen’s Association is extremely proud to honor Carolyn Buck Luce as our 2012 Woman of the Year,” says Buket Grau, HBA chair emeritus.
 “Carolyn is a dedicated leader promoting women’s advancement in healthcare.”

 A long-standing and passionate advocate for the advancement of women in business, Ms. Buck Luce is a co-founder of the Corporate Council for the White House Project, which brings together major corporations to enhance the perception of women as business leaders in the public eye.

 Having co-founded the Center for Talent Innovation (formerly known as the Hidden Brain Drain Task Force) with Sylvia Ann Hewlett, Ms. Buck Luce is now the executive in residence and is leading a research project on the Power of the Purse: Exploring the implications of the SHE economy on the transformation of the HC industry and the business models of Life Sciences and other HC companies as they transition from product centric to customer-centric models.

 A sought-after writer and speaker on topics related to the Pharma 3.0 industry transformation as well as women and minorities in business, Ms. Buck Luce has been the author or co-author of several recent articles in the Harvard Business Review, including “Stopping the Exodus of Women in Science”, “Leadership in Your Midst: Tapping the Hidden Talents of Your Minority Executives” and “On-Ramps and Off-Ramps: Keeping Talented Women on the Road to Success.”